Visaal

 Visaal is a 2018 Urdu-language Pakistani television series that premiered on 28 March and aired every Wednesday on ARY Digital.
 It is written by Hashim Nadeem and directed by Ali Hassan.
-Zahid Ahmed and Hania Amir play the lead characters, along with Saboor Aly.
+Zahid Ahmed and Hania Aamir play the lead characters, along with Saboor Aly.
 Along with Khasara and Bayardi, it was one of the most popular ARY digital dramas of 2018.